The Dark Side of Web Push Notifications

 Like push notifications, web push notifications can be displayed on a user's device even when the user isn't active on the website.
 Commonly referred to as 'Browser Push Notifications,' these are best used to engage users.

 Although web push notifications serve as a very effective form of marketing and help grab users' attention quickly.
-Malicious affiliates find ways to use these for their benefits and deceive advertisers and users.
+Malicious affiliates find ways to use these for their benefit and deceive advertisers and users.
 Identifying such malicious web push notifications requires continuous monitoring, and brands now focus on ways to be more vigilant and secure their users from such traps.

 Web Push Notifications Architecture

 Web Push Architecture

 The above picture explains the architecture of web push notifications.
 Once the user allows the website to send messages, it sends the user information to the application server of push ad networks.
 The push ad network starts serving all the formats of push-up ads they support with scary and tempting creatives for the advertisers in their network.
 The users often get tempted to click on these messages with a call to action.
 Malicious affiliates use this medium to insert the affiliate cookies in the user's browser or system and monetize the sales happening from the user's browser.